Intrinsic alignments of galaxies in multiple projections: Results

 \subsection{Signal-to-noise ratio comparison}

-We compare the signal-to-noise ratios (SNRs) of using one or more projections, defined in Section \ref{sect:SNR method}.
-A higher SNR indicates a more robust detection of the intrinsic alignment signal against the background noise.
+We compare the S/Ns of using one or more projections, defined in Sect. \ref{sect:SNR method}.
+A higher S/N indicates a more robust detection of the intrinsic alignment signal against the background noise.

-We calculate the SNR for three cases: once for each individual projection $\{x, y, z\}$, SNR (1); three times for a combination of two projections, SNR (2) $\{(x,y), (y,z), (x,z)\}$; and once using the combined covariance matrix and concatenated data vector from all three projections, SNR (3).
-If the signals from the different projections $\{x, y, z\}$ are completely uncorrelated, the maximum improvement in SNR that we can expect by combining the three projections is a factor of $\sqrt3 \approx 1.73$ compared to using any individual projection alone, or $\sqrt2 \approx 1.41$ for two projections.
+We calculate the S/N for three cases: once for each individual projection $\{x, y, z\}$, S/N (1); three times for a combination of two projections, S/N (2) $\{(x,y), (y,z), (x,z)\}$; and once using the combined covariance matrix and concatenated data vector from all three projections, S/N (3).
+If the signals from the different projections $\{x, y, z\}$ are completely uncorrelated, the maximum improvement in S/N that we can expect by combining the three projections is a factor of $\sqrt3 \approx 1.73$ compared to using any individual projection alone, or $\sqrt2 \approx 1.41$ for two projections.
 The results are shown in Fig. \ref{Fig:SNR} and Table \ref{table:SNR gain}.

-Figure \ref{Fig:SNR} shows the improvement in SNR when one extra projection is added for $w_{g+}$ (top panel) and $\tilde{\xi}_{g+,2}$ (bottom panel).
-In other words, the unfilled markers show the SNR for one projection on the horizontal axis versus two projections on the vertical axis, whereas the filled markers show two versus three projections, respectively.
+Figure \ref{Fig:SNR} shows the improvement in S/N when one extra projection is added for $w_\mathrm{g+}$ (top panel) and $\tilde{\xi}_\mathrm{g+,2}$ (bottom panel).
+In other words, the unfilled markers show the S/N for one projection on the horizontal axis versus two projections on the vertical axis, whereas the filled markers show two versus three projections, respectively.
 The colours denote the shape sample that is used: red for $n_\star>300$ and blue for $\mathrm{log}(M_\star \ h/\mathrm{M_\odot})>10.5$.
 Furthermore, the circles represent the measurement of the shapes using the simple inertia tensor (Eq. (\ref{eq:inertiatensor})) and the crosses, the reduced inertia tensor (Eq. (\ref{eq:reduced inertiatensor})).
-The black line is plotted at SNR(i)=SNR(i+1).
-Therefore, an improvement in SNR is shown by the marker residing in the top left half of the plot.
+The black line is plotted at S/N(i)=S/N(i+1).
+Therefore, an improvement in S/N is shown by the marker residing in the top left half of the plot.
 For the one versus two projection markers (unfilled), the combinations $\{x, (x,y)\}$, $\{y, (y,z)\}$ and $\{z, (x,z)\}$ are shown.